th3gentleman-MubinGirach/chat-application/README.md

 # chat-application
+Its simple to use appplication
-This application works on UDP
+It works on UDP (User Datagram Protocol )
-You can connect with the systems within your network Read the instructions displayed on your console screen
+Having python installed in your machine is a prerequesite You can connect with the systems within your network Read the instructions displayed on your console screen